ptmcg/logmerger/README.md

 options:
-  -h, --help            show this help message and exit --interactive, -i     show output using interactive TUI browser --width WIDTH, -w WIDTH
+  -h, --help            show this help message and exit --interactive, -i     show output using interactive TUI browser --start START, -s START
+                        start time to select time window for merging logs --end END, -e END     end time to select time window for merging logs --width WIDTH, -w WIDTH
                         total screen width to use for interactive mode (defaults to current screen width) --line_numbers, -ln   add line number column
-  --csv CSV, -csv CSV   save merged logs to CSV file --encoding ENCODING   encoding to use when reading log files (defaults to the system default encoding)
+  --csv CSV, -csv CSV   save merged logs to CSV file --encoding ENCODING, -enc ENCODING
+                        encoding to use when reading log files (defaults to the system default encoding)

+Start and end timestamps to clip the given files to a particular time window can be given in `YYYY-MM-DD HH:MM:SS.SSS` format, with trailing milliseconds and seconds optional, and "," permissible for the decimal point.
+A "T" can be included between the date and time to simplify entering the timestamp on a command line (otherwise would require enclosing in quotes because of the intervening space).
+These command line values do not need to match the timestamp formats in the log files.
 ```

 ## Merging